magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 him.
 He’ll tell you only one thing – ‘Uncertain.’
 If you even meet an arahant, go and bow to him, he’ll tell you even more firmly, ‘It’s all even more uncertain!’
 You’ll hear the words of the Noble Ones:
-‘everything is uncertain, don’t cling to
+‘everything is uncertain, don’t cling to anything.’

 Don’t just look at the Buddha like a simpleton.
 Don’t cling to things, holding fast to them without letting go.
 Look at things as functions of